-Sleep is important for the effective working of both your physical and emotional well-being.
-Being well-rested means you will be able to focus better, process new information and be alert to learn new things.
-Sleep deprivation and insomnia are becoming common as humans have become more prone to burn the midnight oil, both individually and as a community.
+Sleep is important for the effective working of both our physical and emotional well-being.
+Being well rested means you will be able to focus better, process new information, and be alert to learn new things.
+Erratic sleep routines and certain ailments, however, make it difficult for a lot of us to sleep well.

-Wake-up before sunrise (i.e. 6 a.m) when Vata is predominant.
-Once the sun is up, we begin to be under the influence of kapha whose qualities are heavy and wet, making us sleepier (Kapha-dominant people will find it harder to wake-up after 6 a.m).
-Waking up during Vata dominant period instills vata’s mobile, clear, ether-like qualities, which, serendipitously will support your meditation and yoga practice.
+Wake-up before sunrise (i.e., 6 am) when vata is predominant.
+Once the sun is up, we begin to be under the influence of kapha whose qualities are heavy and wet, making us sleepier.
+In fact, Kapha-dominant people will find it harder to wake up after 6 am.
+Waking up during vata dominant period instills vata’s mobile, clear, ether-like qualities, which will support your meditation and yoga practice.

 Ayurveda encourages us to eat our primary meal in the middle of the day, when the fire of pitta dominates.
 Pitta is fiery and hot in nature.
 So eating a large meal for lunch can be easily digested by the fiery (agni) quality.
 Eating after the pitta period (after 2 p.m) will cause difficulty in digestion.

-6 p.m in the evening is when Kapha is dominant- a dull, slow and stable energy.
-Usually, this is the time when we kick in the second or the biggest coffee or tea drink of the day.
-This usually interferes with the natural Kapha energy causing a crash later which is fueled by more coffee.
-Sleeping after 10 p.m which is pitta dominant causes restless sleep especially for pitta body types.
+Kapha starts becoming dominant from 6 in the evening.
+Kapha makes for a dull, slow, and stable energy.
+Usually, this is the time when we drink the biggest cup of tea or coffee in the day.
+This usually interferes with the natural kapha energy, causing a crash later.
+To regain energy, we drink even more coffee or tea and stay up late.
+But sleeping after 10 pm – the hour of pitta dominance – causes restless sleep, especially for pitta body types.

-The body uses the four-hour period (from 10 p.m. to 2 a.m.) to digest experiences, emotions, remaining food from earlier in the day, and to repair and renew itself.
-Because pitta is fiery and hot, if you fight through the drowsiness of kapha time and stay up late, you will end up staying up and feeling sleepy only after 6 a.m in the morning when Kapha time kicks in.
+In the 4 hours of pitta dominance at night (10 pm to 2 am), your body digests experiences, emotions, and remaining food and repairs and renews itself.
+Because pitta is fiery and hot, if you fight through the drowsiness of kapha time and stay up late, you will end up staying up and feeling sleepy only after 6 in the morning when kapha kicks back again.

 Although the time of each dosha dominance does not change in the day, every individual according to his prakriti or dosha can follow certain recommendations mentioned below.